gabrielaliera/Santas-Naughty-Nice-List/README.md

 </ul>

 # Notes
 This was my very first programming project ever.
-I realized I enjoyed building and convince me to pivot my career into software engineering.
+Through this project, I realized I enjoyed building and it helped convince me to pivot my career into software engineering.
 I will not add new features to this application.
-I plan to continue working on new projects.
+I plan to continue working on new projects

-#License